 Read about Nonsurgical Treatment for De Quervain’s Tenosynovitis

 When a tendon tears, it is also called a rupture.
 If a tendon is torn in two pieces it is called a complete rupture, and if some of the tendon still remains intact it is called a partial rupture.

 Some physicians make a distinction between acute and chronic tendon ruptures.

-- An acute tendon rupture is a one-time event that can result in immediate pain and decreased function of the affected joint, and may be followed by swelling or bruising.
-An acute rupture is typically recognized and treated within a week of injury.
+- An acute tendon rupture is a one-time event that can result in immediate pain and decreased function of the affected joint and may be followed by swelling or bruising.
+An acute rupture is typically recognized and typically treated within two weeks of injury.

 - Chronic tendon ruptures may result from:

-Depending on the patient, the affected joint, the severity of the tear, and the duration of symptoms, a doctor may recommend either surgery or a period of rest to treat the tendon rupture.
+Depending on the patient, the affected joint, the severity of the tear, and the duration of symptoms, a doctor may recommend either surgery, immobilization using a splint; or a period of rest to treat the tendon rupture.